Altran-PT-GDC/Robot-Framework-Test-FX-Library/README.md

 ### Locators / Queries

-Like in TestFX you can use the following query types to interact with JavaFX components:
+Like in TestFX you can use several types of queries to interact with JavaFX components:

     # using a text query
     # click on a component (eg. a button) that has the text "OK"